aricciardelli2/UCB-Projects/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+The analysis provided to Louise based on historical campaigns did not encounter any significant challenges.
+This was due to the quality of the data provided by Kickstarter.
+If the data was difficult to collect from Kickstarter or when collect, was difficult to parse or understand, a lot more effort would have been needed to transform the data into a format that was usable for analysis.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?